-- 12.6 The Administrator or Chair of Trustees will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 12.7 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
-Where concerns are raised about an individual and the school is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
-In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
-Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the School will usually take the lead in conducting an investigation as we have direct access to any affected children and other school staff to collect the facts. - 12.8 Any member of staff or volunteer who does not feel confident to raise their concerns with the School Administrator or Chair of Trustees should contact the LADO directly via email to lado@norfolk.gov.uk - 12.9 Further information and guidance documents in relation to the LADO process, forms, leaflets and the Allegations against Persons who Work/Volunteer with Children Procedures are found on the Norfolk Safeguarding Children Partnership website.
+- 12.5 If an allegation is made or information is received about any adult who works/volunteer in our setting which indicates that they may be unsuitable to work / volunteer with children, the member of staff receiving the information should inform the School Administrator immediately.
+This includes concerns relating to supply staff and volunteers.
+Should an allegation be made against the School Administrator, this will be reported to the Chair of Trustees.
+In the event that neither the School Administrator nor Chair of Trustees are not contactable on that day, the information must be passed to and dealt with by The DSL, Mandie Tessier. - 12.6 The Administrator or Chair of Trustees will seek advice from the LADO within one working day, or may ask the DSL to do so.
+No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 12.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the School Administrator or Chair of Trustees should contact the LADO directly via email to lado@norfolk.gov.uk - 12.8 Further information and guidance documents in relation to the LADO process, forms, leaflets and the Allegations against Persons who Work/Volunteer with Children Procedures are found on the Norfolk Safeguarding Children Partnership website.
 Further national guidance can be found at: Advice on whistleblowing.
 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk. - 12.10 The School has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk. - 12.9 The School has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.
 The School must also consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency) if a teacher is dismissed or the setting ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first.